Bio & CV

 Playing

-This risk-taking practice of making has been recognised as ground breaking in the field of contemporary watercolour.
+This risk-taking practice that I follow has been recognised as ground breaking in the field of contemporary watercolour.
 In 2012, my work in that medium was compared to that of Helen Frankenthaler, and one gallery owner commented that he ‘had not ever seen anyone use watercolour in that way’.
+Artists need support, and I was very grateful.

 So my dance and music making continue in this 2 dimensional mark-making field.
 I hope you enjoy playing with what you see through your own imagination and feeling.